Table of Contents

 - No registration pages means fewer lead development opportunities

 - Less polished and professional appearance than a custom, branded webinar room

 - No webinar-specific features like join by phone, Q&A tools, automated email, or CRM integration

 While Facebook can be used for webinars, in terms of features, YouTube’s video-specific features make it a more powerful tool if you must choose just one, though it’s also possible to stream simultaneously on both.

 The other option is to choose webinar software with Facebook and YouTube integrations, which offers the best of both worlds — all the tools you need, combined with the large potential reach of social media.

 This popular conference calling software has a number of features that can be used for webinars too, but there may be some drawbacks depending on your needs:

 - Free for up to 100 participants (however, free calls are limited to 40 minutes)

-- Participants don’t need a Zoom account to join a meeting
+- Participants don’t need a Zoom account to join meetings or webinars.

-- The webinar-specific add-on increases the price to $40/month, which puts the cost closer to more expensive competitors
+- The webinar-specific Zoom plan increases the price to $79/month, which puts the cost closer to more expensive competitors.